 School of Medicine

-Science Research Professional 2, Psych/Public Mental Health & Population Sciences
+Soc Science Rsch Prof 3, Psych/Public Mental Health & Population Sciences

-BioJessica E. Gonzalez, MSW is the School Mental Health Coordinator for the Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office (NCO).
+BioJessica E. Gonzalez, MSW is the Associate Project Director for the Mental Health Technology Transfer Center (MHTTC) Network Coordinating Office (NCO).
 The MHTTC NCO is part of the Center for Behavioral Health Services and Implementation Research (CBHSIR) in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
-Jessica is coordinating the work of 12 centers that provide training and technical assistance to the mental health and school mental health workforce to increase the use of evidence-based mental health prevention, treatment, and recovery support services for students across the United States.
+Through the MHTTC School Mental Health Initiative, Jessica is coordinating the work of 12 centers that provide training and technical assistance to the mental health and school mental health workforce to increase the use of evidence-based mental health prevention, treatment, and recovery support services for students across the United States.

 Cheryl Gore-Felton, Ph.D.

 Walter E. Nichols, MD Professor in the School of Medicine

 Current Research and Scholarly InterestsMy clinical focus is the treatment of anxiety disorders, including post traumatic stress disorder.
 My research focuses on developing effective psychotherapy interventions to reduce chronic stress as well as enhance positive health behaviors to reduce morbidity and mortality among patients coping with chronic, medical illnesses which are often life threatening.

 Current Research and Scholarly InterestsDr.
 Gotham’s research focuses on implementation science, including factors affecting implementation, and training and education of health care providers, across a range of evidence-based practices for adolescent and adult substance use and mental health disorders, co-occurring mental health and substance use disorders, and screening, brief intervention, and referral to treatment (SBIRT).